azsk/AzTS-docs/Control coverage/Feature/DataShare.md

 ### Recommendation

 - **Azure Portal**
-    - To configure diagnostic settings: Go to the Azure portal --> Data Share --> Monitoring --> select Diagnostic settings --> Add diagnostic settings --> Select the required diagnostic setting from categories and select All metrics -->Select one or more destination targets, such as a Log Analytics workspace, a storage account, or an event hub --> Select Save.
+    - To configure diagnostic settings: Go to the Azure portal --> Data Share --> Monitoring --> select Diagnostic settings --> Add diagnostic settings --> Select the required diagnostic setting from categories --> Select one or more destination targets, such as a Log Analytics workspace, a storage account, or an event hub --> Select Save.